brege/thunder-muscle/README.md

 ## Workflows [ `workflows/` ]

-Thunder Muscle uses YAML workflows to define multi-step analysis pipelines.
+**thunder-muscle** uses YAML workflows to define multi-step analysis pipelines.
 The workflow runner automatically discovers and executes tools from the `analyzers/`, `plotters/`, and `tools/` directories, making it easy to chain data extraction, filtering, analysis, and visualization into reproducible pipelines.

 ```bash
 # Run any workflow